The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Chinchero

-Chinchero is a popular stop for those with the Boleto Turístico Cusco.
-At this Archeological Park find Inca ruins and a small museum onsite.
-The main focal point is the colonial church, which requires an additional fee.
+Chinchero is a popular stop for those with the Boleto TurΓstico Cusco.
+At the Chinchero Archeological Park find Inca ruins and a small museum onsite.
+The main focal point is the colonial church, which can be visited for an additional fee.

 Jump to | Public Transportation Tips